-This may not be the opinion of most gamers out there, but i have a confession: I do not like Bioshock Infinite.
-I’m aware of the games popularity, ranking it high in the gaming world.
-It was nominated and even racked up awards at 2013’s VGX awards, but i feel that Bioshock falls short of what would be considered a mind-blowing game.
-I literally had a headache every time I played, feeling like I was going through the motions just to advance forward and reach a cut scene.
-The gameplay is mediocre and the bosses are less then intriguing.
+This may not be the opinion of most gamers out there, but I have a confession: I do not like Bioshock Infinite.
+I’m aware of the popularity of the game, ranking it high in the gaming world.
+It was nominated and even racked up awards at 2013’s VGX awards, but I feel that Bioshock falls short of what would be considered a mind-blowing game.
+I literally had a headache every time I played, feeling like I was going through the motions just to advance forward and reach a cutscene.
+The gameplay is mediocre and the bosses are less than intriguing.

-Besides the fact that the game play bored me to tears, I can definitely understand why it is seen as a icon amongst other games.
+Besides the fact that the gameplay bored me to tears, I can definitely understand why it is seen as an icon amongst other games.
 I’m just hoping that there will be another dimension of gaming added to the upcoming Burial at Sea DLC.
-(I do realize thats a lot to ask from a DLC) I never played the first episode, here is hoping both episodes are an improvement.
+(I do realize that it’s a lot to ask from a DLC) I never played the first episode, here is hoping both episodes are an improvement.
 (Still asking for too much)

 Putting my negativity aside, here a few features of the game that give it its flair:

 - As I mentioned, the imagery is beautiful.
 Columbia, the city in the sky, is a 1900’s floating city, full of colors and flags.
 The clothing of the people is quite fashionable for the era, as well.

 - Tears The ability to acquire items from other dimensions and enter dimensions through tears, is an awesome feature.
 Not to mention the fact, that having a person capable of opening tears, Elizabeth, is incredibly helpful.

 - Vigors Vigors are Booker’s main source of power, driven by salts that you can acquire in the game.
 There are 8 vigors yielding 8 different powers giving you access to different abilities.